teke85/portfolio_project-setup/README.md

 ## Detailed Requirements

-You will build the middle section of the mobile website.
+I will build the middle section of the mobile website.
 The sections of the mobile website should include:

 - the **"Works"** section

 - the **"About myself"** section (placed after the projects and before the contact form):

+**The other requirements are as follows;**

 - In order to lay out the elements in "Works" section you should use CSS Grid and Flexbox combined (it is mandatory that you use both).
 Use CSS Grid in the main container that contains all of the cards and use Flexbox to lay out an individual card.